jenkinsci/performance-plugin/docs/Reporting.md

 Specify the report files into "Source data files" field, separate multiple entries with semicolon.
 Plugin will autodetect file format for each file.
 You can use Jenkins globs like `**/*.jtl`.

-You can configure the error percentage thresholds which would make the project unstable or failed or set them to `-1` to disable the feature:
+You can configure the error percentage thresholds and the relative percentage thresholds which would make the project unstable or failed or set them to `-1` to disable the feature:

 ![](report_constraints.png)